The monodromy pairing for logarithmic 1-motifs: Acknowledgements

 \section{Acknowledgements}

 I am very grateful to Luc Illusie, who asked the question that inspired this work, and to my collaborators Samouil Molcho and Martin Ulirsch.
 They elected not to be coauthors of this paper, but conversations with them were nevertheless essential to my understanding of these topics (my misunderstandings remain my own).
 David Holmes provided valuable feedback on an earlier draft of this paper.
+I also wish to express my deepest gratitude to the anonymous referee, whose patient and careful reading helped me to correct many mistakes, both large and small.

-I am happy to acknowledge the hospitality of Brown University, where part of this paper was written.
+I am happy to acknowledge the hospitality of Brown University, where part of this paper was written, and the support of the Simons Foundation, awards 636210 and 822534.